 International Women's Day Schools Competition

-In 150 words or less, children are invited to write about a person who has inspired them and draw a picture of them in their own style, and they
+In 150 words or less, children were invited to write about a person who had inspired them and draw a picture of them in their own style, for a chance

-could win a framed Artist's print plus Puffin books for their school library.
-The competition is a perfect way to #PressforProgress and is open to
+to win a framed Artist's print plus Puffin books for their school library.
+The competition supported the IWD #PressforProgress campaign and was open to

 International Women's Day Schools Resource Pack